-"embedded retail generator" means a generator who is not a wholesale market participant and whose generation facility is connected to the distribution system.
+"embedded retail generator" means a generator who is not a wholesale market participant and whose generation facility is connected to the distribution system but does not include a person that consumes more electricity than it generates.

 "embedded wholesale consumer" is a consumer who is a wholesale market participant and whose facility is not directly connected to the IMO-controlled grid but is connected to a distribution system.